dnlsyfq/sql_mysql/README.md

 select < > from < > where column IN (value,value,value)

 select < > from < > where column NOT IN (value,value,value)

+# Database Normalization

+* process of eliminating redundant or repeating data in a database
+* reduce disk storage
+* enforcement data integrity